 I won six races, including Virginia State Time Trial Masters Age Group Championship, Virginia State Senior Games Age Group 5 km Time Trial Championship (and 2015 National Senior Games qualification), Northern Virginia Senior Olympics (NVSO) Age Group 10 km Time Trial Championship, and NVSO Age Group 20 km Time Trial Championship (new course record), and won the five-race Mid-Atlantic Time Trial Series Masters Age Group (jersey pictured below).
 I also had four second place and two third place finishes.
 I won an assortment of medals – and a pound of bacon.

-Average race speed increased by 1 mph, approaching 25 mph, due to a better fitting race bike and the loss of 10 pounds of body weight.
+Average race speed increased by one mile per hour, approaching 25 mph, due to a better fitting race bike and the loss of 10 pounds of body weight.
 Fastest average speed recorded was 24.52 mph for the victory in the Virginia State Senior Games Age Group 5 km time trial.
 Total training miles for the year were 5,589.

 2015: FIRST ATTEMPT AT NATIONAL CHAMPIONSHIP

 As my fitness and race results continued to improve over the past several years, I have been watching some of my local rivals compete in national championship races.
 This year, I felt I was competitive enough to join them.
 I qualified last season for the age-group time trial events at National Senior Games.
 With high expectations, I joined 50 competitors from around the country in Minneapolis/St. Paul, MN.
 I finished in 11th place in the 10 km time trial.
 I did not start the 5 km time trial.
 I learned a valuable lesson about riding, not just driving, unfamiliar race courses before important events.